Russellislam08/imagebay/README.md

 Image Bay currently supports
 - Secure user registration and authentication.
 - Secure image upload.
 Only the author of the image can view their own images.
 Images are stored on S3 upon upload.
-- Image CRUD functionality.
+- Complete image CRUD functionality.
 Users can update images, and remove images.
 Removing images also removes the image from S3.
 - Buying and selling images
   - Every user starts with $100.
   - A user can choose any of their own images to list on the marketplace for some value.
 Users may also remove their images from the marketplace, should they require.